 I was listening to a recording of the mater’s voice, and I fell into utter confusion.
 This man talks in contradictions, paradoxes and uses the same words in disconnected contexts with different meanings.
 Rejection, analysing, criticism culminated in resentment.
 I had not been listening for some time.

 I studied the mind’s the function and experimented with mine, since the late seventies.
 I know much of its behaviour, I am used to it.
 Interestingly, it is my mind that studies my mind and has learned and knows about its misleading, and false perception.
-Not maliciously, the poor thing is manipulated by perception.
+Not maliciously, the pitiable thing is manipulated by perception.
 My mind is still doing it.
 And my mind knows.
 I must have a split mind.

 A moment later, a golden round pipe, about a hand-width in diameter opened in the middle of my sternum.
 I felt a draft of air.
 Some of the information was sucked into the pipe.
 I was happy to have grabbed it before my mind could get to it.